MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/when-flows-are-turned-off.md

     To learn more, go to [View license consumption for Power Apps and Power Automate (preview)](../view-license-consumption-issues.md).

-There are four scenarios that the report enables to ID flows that require a license.
+There are a set of scenarios that the report enables to ID flows that require a license.
 Ensure compliance with the licensing requirements covered in the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).
 We expect to add more scenarios to this report to help administrators identify flows that require their attention.

 ## Types of enforcements